Skip to Main Content

 Other Leave

-The State of Kansas does not require private employers to offer employees paid vacation or sick leave.
-However, the employer may be subject to the federal Family Medical Leave Act (FMLA).
+The State of Kansas does not require private employers to offer employees paid vacation or sick leave and does not have a state equivalent of the Family and Medical Leave Act (FMLA), 29 C.F.R. § 825.100, et seq.
+However, the employer may be subject to the federal FMLA.
 The FMLA entitles eligible employees to take unpaid, job-protected leave for certain family and medical reasons while requiring employers who provide health coverage to their employees to continue group health insurance coverage.

 Smoking Laws